How to mummify a pharaoh: A step-by-step guide

 The ancient Egyptians believed in the afterlife and believed that the mummification process was necessary to ensure that the soul could travel to the afterlife and have a comfortable existence there.

-They believed that the soul needed the body to recognize it in the afterlife, and so the body had to be preserved.
+Ultimately, they thought that the soul needed the body to recognize it in the afterlife, and so the body had to be preserved.

 The process of mummification was expensive and time-consuming, and it was usually reserved for the wealthy and elite members of society.